ingared8/4G_Cellular_LoopHoles/README.md

   The project explains the implementation and evaluated results of these attacks.
   More info can be found in the report titled "Security Loopholes in Wireless Networks.pdf".

+  Alternatively more info can be reached here. http://peng.cse.ohio-state.edu/hackcellular.html